thofisch/doc-api/docs/rest.md

 # REpresentational State Transfer (REST)

-Web APIs can typically be broken into two broad categories: *RPC* and *REST*.

-??? info "RPC (Remote Procedure Call)"
-    RPC (e.g., XML-RPC, SOAP, etc.) is generally a poor fit for most web API implementations, as they usually require special purpose libraries or SDKs to work properly.
-    A requirement that a lot of clients cannot meet without a lot of extra work and/or clunky third-party libraries.
-This, and the fact that most RPC implementations do not use HTTP to its full extend, has led us to **exclude RPC from these guidelines**.
-However, if all of your clients are using legacy systems that depend on SOAP libraries, it may make more sense in that case to build a SOAP API for them.
-A lot of documentation, best practices and general advise on how to build RPC APIs can be found throughout the web.

-## REST

 We will focus our discussion on REST.
 Especially on how to achieve a more RESTful web API, by leveraging the capabilities of HTTP.
-For more information about REST itself, please refer to the [Wikipedia article on REST](http://en.wikipedia.org/wiki/Representational_state_transfer) or [WhatIsREST](<http://whatisrest.com>).
+For more information about REST itself, please refer to the [Wikipedia article on REST](http://en.wikipedia.org/wiki/Representational_state_transfer) or [What is REST?](<https://www.restapitutorial.com/lessons/whatisrest.html>).

 Some of the aspects of designing RESTful web APIs include:

-- *Unique identification* of resources by using URIs.
+- *[Unique identification](resource_identifiers)* of resources by using URIs.
-- Operation on resources by using the available *HTTP methods*.
+- Operation on resources by using the available *[HTTP methods](methods)*.
-- A choice of *media types and formats* that allow clients to specify representation formats they can render, and for servers to honor those (or indicate if it cannot).
+- A choice of *[formats and media types](representations/#format-and-a-media-type)* that allow clients to specify representation formats they can render, and for servers to honor those (or indicate if it cannot).
-- *Linking* between resources to indicate relationships (e.g., hypermedia links).
+- *[Linking](hypermedia)* between resources to indicate relationships (e.g., hypermedia links).

 ## Richardson Maturity Model

-Today, most web APIs are not truly REST APIs, instead they tend to be of a varying degree of RESTful.
-Therefore, the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) is often used to describe what it takes to make a well-designed REST API:
+Today, most web APIs are not truly RESTful APIs, instead they tend to be of a varying degree of RESTful.
+Therefore, the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) is often used to describe what it takes to make a well-designed RESTful API:

 ![ichardson Maturity Model](./imgs/richardson-maturity-model.png)

 - **Level 0**: Uses HTTP as a transport mechanism for RPC.
 - **Level 1**: Uses URIs for individual resources, but does not use HTTP methods, media types, or linking between resources.
 - **Level 2**: Uses HTTP methods and headers for interactions with resources, and returns appropriate HTTP status codes.
 - **Level 3**: Uses hypermedia controls for discoverability, which also helps making an API more self-documenting.

-!!! tip "So a good REST API should"
+!!! tip "So a good RESTful API should"
     - Use unique URIs to expose resources for clients to use.
     - Use the full spectrum of HTTP, to perform operations on those resources, and allow different representations of content.
     - Provide relational links for resources, to inform the client what can be done next.